Hoeffding-Type Concentration Bounds for Exchangeable Random Variables: Related Work

-Based on the definition of exchangeability in \eqref{eq:defexchangeable}, we now turn to de Finetti's Theorem itself.
-A convenient way to express the statement, which lends itself well to category-theoretical translations, is to use the concept of measures on a space of measures, as done by Hewitt and Savage \cite[Section 2]{hewitt1955symmetric} and Fritz \cite{fritz2021finetti}.
+A somewhat trivial example of infinitely exchangeable measures is given by product measures, i.e., the ones satisfying for any $M \in \mathbb{N}$, $q(S_1 \times \cdots \times S_M) = \prod_{m=1}^M q(S_m)$.
+Such a product measure $q$ constitutes the law of a sequence of i.i.d. random variables.
+Based on the definition of exchangeability in Definition \ref{def:exch-def}, we now turn to de Finetti's Theorem itself.
+A convenient way to express the statement, which lends itself well to category-theoretical translations, is to use the concept of measures on a space of measures, as done by \cite[Section 2]{hewitt1955symmetric} and \cite{fritz2021finetti}.
 If $X$ is a standard Borel space, we denote by $PX$ the set of probability measures on $X$.
-The set $PX$ can be equipped with a canonical $\sigma$-algebra, namely the one generated by the functions

-for all bounded measurable functions $f: X \rightarrow \mathbb{R}$.
-Measures on $PX$ (thus elements of $PPX$) can be thought of as random measures on $X$, where also the specific form of the distribution is subject to uncertainty; This draws a parallel with the imprecise probability literature \cite{levi2,walley1991statistical,intro_ip,decooman}.
+The set $PX$ can be equipped with a canonical $\sigma$-algebra, namely the one generated by the functions $\epsilon_f: PX \rightarrow \mathbb{R}, p \mapsto \int_X f(x) p(\mathrm{d}x)$, for all bounded measurable functions $f: X \rightarrow \mathbb{R}$.
+Measures on $PX$ (thus elements of $PPX$) can be thought of as random measures on $X$, where also the specific form of the distribution is subject to uncertainty; This draws a parallel with the literature on imprecise probability \cite{levi2,walley1991statistical,intro_ip,decooman}, particularly with the concept of second-order distributions studied therein.
 Equivalently, measures on $PX$ describe mixtures of measures either in the sense of finite convex combinations, or integrals.
 Indeed, de Finetti’s theorem can be summarized as saying that every exchangeable measure is a mixture of product measures.
 We now state the result precisely for standard Borel spaces.

 \begin{theorem}[de Finetti's Theorem] Let $X$ be a standard Borel space.
-A probability measure $p$ on $X^{\mathbb{N}}$ is exchangeable if and only if there exists a probability measure $\mu$ on $PX$ such that for every finite collection of measurable subsets $S_1, \ldots, S_M \subset X$, we have
+A probability measure $p$ on $X^{\mathbb{N}}$ is exchangeable if and only if there exists a probability measure $\rho$ on $PX$ such that for every finite collection of measurable subsets $S_1, \ldots, S_M \subset X$, we have

 \end{theorem}